Refinancing with Earnest

 What is refinancing?

-If you have student loans, refinancing can help you take charge of your debt and save thousands.
+If you have student loans, refinancing can help you take charge of your debt and save money of the life of the loan.
 You will work with a private lender to take out a new loan for the same amount of your old one.
 Once the new lender approves your application, they pay off your original loan on your behalf and you begin repaying your new loan.

 Refinanced loans have completely new terms, including a new interest rate and repayment term.
 You can often get a significantly lower interest rate or a reduced monthly payment, saving you money and freeing up cash in your monthly budget.